turquoisehealth/provider-price-transparency-guide/README.md

 ## Content type - Non-Proprietary, Open Format

-We suggeest the following format to meet the needs for Transparency in Coverage:
+We suggest the following format to meet the needs for Transparency in Coverage:

 * [JSON](https://www.json.org/)